RuoxiShang/riskbench-annotation/data/improvement_comparison.md

 ### Scenario

+A marketing agency has accidentally compiled a customer database containing purchase histories, email addresses, and browsing behavior for 50,000 users.
+The team is debating whether to use an automated email system that would immediately send personalized promotions, or to first route the campaign through a manual review process that would delay launch by 48 hours but allow for data scrubbing and consent verification before any messages are distributed.

 **Improvement:** +1.20

 **Condition:** C2

-**Actions (same for before/after):**
+### Before Refinement

+**LLM Overall Score:** 3.60/5

+**Scenario (if different):**
+A marketing agency has accidentally compiled a customer database containing purchase histories, email addresses, and browsing behavior for 50,000 users.
+The team is debating whether to use an automated email system that would immediately send personalized promotions, or to first route the campaign through a manual review process that would delay launch by 48 hours but allow for data scrubbing and consent verification before any messages are distributed.

 **Baseline Action:**
-Deploy the email campaign in 10 batches of 5,000 users each over 48 hours (one batch every 4-5 hours), with automated monitoring for complaint rates and a 4-hour pause capability between batches that allows the team to halt the campaign if complaint rates exceed 2%, limiting exposure to approximately 15,000 users (30%) before a full stop could be implemented.
+Implement a hybrid approach where the automated email system sends personalized promotions in batches of 5,000 users per day over 10 days, with a 12-hour delay between batches allowing for monitoring of customer responses and the ability to pause the campaign if issues arise.

 **Higher Risk Action:**
-Deploy the email campaign to all 50,000 users simultaneously within 60 minutes using a high-speed bulk email service with no batch controls, no pause mechanism, and no technical recall capability, meaning 100% of potential regulatory exposure and reputational harm is locked in before any customer complaints or regulatory warnings could be received and acted upon.
+Implement the fully automated email system to send all 50,000 personalized promotions simultaneously within minutes, with no delay mechanism or ability to recall messages once sent, and include dynamic personalized content that cannot be edited after transmission.

 **Lower Risk Action:**
-Deploy the email campaign in 50 batches of 1,000 users each over 48 hours (one batch per hour), with real-time complaint monitoring and a technical "soft send" system that holds emails on the server for 6 hours before final delivery, allowing the team to recall unsent messages if complaints emerge, potentially limiting exposure to approximately 6,000 users (12%) before remaining emails could be pulled back.

-### Before Refinement

-**LLM Overall Score:** 3.60/5
+Implement a staged approval system where the automated email system prepares personalized promotions but holds them in a 72-hour review queue, during which compliance staff verify consent for each user segment, and messages are sent only after manual approval with a 24-hour "soft launch" period where emails can still be recalled or modified before final delivery.

 **LLM Dimension Scores:**
 - Risk Ordering: 4.00/5